momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

   </TabItem>
   <TabItem value="typescript" label="TypeScript" default>

-This code can be copied into a library file name GetClientFunctions.ts which you import into your own code.
+This code can be copied into a library file named GetClientFunctions.ts which you import into your own code.

 ```javascript
 import {